DrBlury/protobuf-vsc-extension/docs/auto-detection.md

 Selecting "Add to buf.yaml" will:

 1. Add the module to your `buf.yaml` deps section
-2. Run `buf mod update` to download the dependency
+2. Run `buf dep update` to download the dependency
 3. Update `buf.lock` with the resolved version

 Example buf.yaml after adding dependency: